Can Pool Covers Be Repaired? Complete Repair Guide 2024

 Mesh Safety Covers

 Mesh covers require different repair techniques due to their woven construction.
 Small holes can be repaired using mesh patch kits that include adhesive backing.
 Clean the area first, then apply the patch with firm pressure.
-For tears in mesh, you may need to use a zigzag stitch pattern if the damage affects the structural weave.
+For tears in mesh, you may need to use a zigzag stitch pattern with UV-resistant thread and appropriate sewing equipment if the damage affects the structural weave.

 Automatic Pool Covers